Harold C And Marilyn A Hohbach Foundation

 Key Takeaways for Grant Writers

-• No public application process: This is a private family foundation operating primarily through trustee discretion.
-Traditional grant applications are not accepted through a public portal.
+• No public application process: This is a private family foundation operating through trustee discretion.
+The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited applications.

 • Education and innovation are central: The foundation's largest grants support educational initiatives that preserve innovation history and inspire future entrepreneurs.